 Cost is one of the first factors that people consider when adding on an extended warranty.
 Unfortunately, they often only consider the purchase price of the plan.
 It’s important to also consider additional costs like deductibles and shipping for repairs.

 Consider this: Upsie laptop warranty plans are based on the initial cost of your laptop.
 More expensive computers have slightly more costly warranty plans.
-The costs typically range between $41 and $321 and differ whether you choose a two or three year warranty.
+The costs typically range between only $41 and $321 and differ whether you choose a two-year or three-year warranty.
 After the initial plan purchase, you only ever pay a $25 deductible — no matter how much the repair or replacement might cost.
 You also never pay to ship the item for repair.
 Upsie provides a prepaid two-day shipping label.

 Compare the cost of some popular warranty plans below.

-- Retailer plans often skip the deductible, but they still cost more than Upsie coverage, on average.
-For example, Best Buy charges $64.99 for a 2-year warranty on a $230 Lenovo IdeaPad.
-Upsie coverage costs $55.90 and includes multiple repair options.
+Retailer plans often skip the deductible, but they still cost more than Upsie coverage, on average.
+For example, Best Buy charges $189.99 for a 2-year warranty on a $499 laptop.
+In contrast, Upsie coverage costs $81.99 and includes multiple repair options.

 What Is Covered Under the Laptop Protection Plan?